BhavyaCodes/corona-tracker/README.md

 - ~~remove old search result when searching new country~~
 - ~~add a footer~~
 - show loading circle when fetching search result
+- remove border from search bar and icon when focussed